RussellArvin/WhichF1DriverAreYou/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Note that you'll need an Intel Core Ultra processor with integrated NPU for development.

 ## 🙏 Acknowledgments

 - Intel for providing the LLaVA-Gemma 2B model and NPU acceleration technology
-- Lenovo for hardware infrastructure support and hosting the showcase at Leaders Circle Singapore
+- Lenovo for providing Intel Core Ultra devices and hosting the showcase at Leaders Circle Singapore
 - Gignite.ai for AI expertise, web application development, and system optimization
 - The Formula 1 community for inspiration